brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 - Do not hold back until a 1:1 or, worse yet, an annual review.
 Waiting too long has many potential negative side effects: e.g., if you don't praise good behavior right away, the person may stop doing it; if you don't criticize bad behavior, the person may keep doing it and find it hard to change later; if you discuss feedback too late, the person may not even remember the original incident.

-- Instead, share feedback‚Äîboth positive and negative‚Äîas soon after the event as possible.
+- Instead, share feedback—both positive and negative—as soon after the event as possible.
 Pulling the person aside right after the event for a quick 1-3 minute chat is ideal.

 - Always prefer to share feedback live, in person.
 That way, you can see the person's reaction, make sure the feedback is having the intended effect, and clarify things if necessary.